AI-native storage

 How it works

-From the moment you upload a paper to the moment you submit — AI is working.
+From the moment a file lands in your box to the moment you're done — AI is working.

 Processing